 As you can see, these are modest distinctions.
 As for similarities between CCPA and GDPR, there are too many to name.
 The laws basically have two primary objectives in common:

-- Goal #1: Protect consumers’ personal data and give them more control about how it’s used.
+- Goal #1: Protect consumers’ personal data/info and give them control about how it’s used.

-- Goal #2: Continually and consistently hold companies accountable for customer data use.
+- Goal #2: Continually and consistently hold brands accountable for customer data/info use.

 Meanwhile, brands that work in the state will (presumably, hopefully, finally) get consent management platforms, if they haven’t already done so to comply with GDPR, so they can do the same for the CCPA.